-Full illumination will be provided along the median of the freeway portion of The Windsor-Essex Parkway, between North Talbot Road and the customs plaza.
+Full illumination will be provided along the median of the freeway portion of The Windsor-Essex Parkway, between North Talbot Road and the inspection plaza.
 Conventional illumination systems will be provided on the outside of the service roads and side roads, and throughout some sections of the trail system.
 Interchanges and intersections within The Windsor-Essex Parkway will also be adequately illuminated.
-Illumination will be designed to provide sufficient lighting for the roadways while limiting light trespass beyond the roadways.
+Illumination will be designed to provide sufficient lighting for the roadways while limiting light trespass beyond the roadways, and full cut-off luminaires will be provided.